cockroachdb/docs/cockroachcloud/learn-about-pricing.md

 ## Pricing overview

 With {{ site.data.products.serverless }}, you are charged for the storage and activity of your cluster.
-All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in [Request Units](learn-about-request-units.html), or RUs.
-RUs are an abstracted metric that represent the size and complexity of requests made to your cluster.
+[Request Units](learn-about-request-units.html), or RUs, are an abstracted metric that represent the size and complexity of requests made to your cluster.
+All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in RUs.

 RU and storage consumption is prorated at the following prices: